emqx/emqx-operator/docs/en_US/tasks/configure-emqx-license.md

 kubectl create secret generic test --from-file=emqx.lic=/path/to/license/file
 ```

-> `/path/to/license/file` indicates the path of the EMQX Enterprise Edition License file, which can be an absolute path or a relative path.
+> `/path/to/license/file` indicates the path of the EMQX Enterprise License file, which can be an absolute path or a relative path.
 For more details on using kubectl to create a Secret, please refer to the document: [Using kubectl to create a secret](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/).

 The output is similar to: